Mohsin-Baloch/label-studio-frontend/README.md

 -  ### Shortcut keys for start and end region

 	This feature enables users to start a region on the audio timeline and then moving forward from the starting point, when desired, end the region; by using shortcut key instead on mouse drawing.
-To achieve that, users can start a region by pressing `w` key and then move the seek cursor on desired postion and again press `w` key to mark the region end.
+To achieve that, users can start a region by pressing `w` key and then move the seek cursor on desired position and again press `w` key to mark the region end.
 As soon as region end is marked, the region will be drawn, just as normally as mouse drag draws.

 # Docker Setup Guide